 This course builds on the information presented in Mentoring I, providing opportunities to practice various approaches and develop expertise in interpreting assessment and feedback.
 Students will develop their own approaches to mentoring and design their Internship project.

+design their Internship project.
 Prerequisites for ITP Majors: Completion of all coursework excluding EDU 4462 and EDU 4463 or permission of ITP Academic Advisor.